XPMASX/Computer-and-Multimedia-Engineering-BSc-ISEL/README.md

 personalized rehabilitation plans, patient progress tracking, and remote medical supervision.
 Final project of the degree built with React, Falcon and MySQL.

+## SMI - Multimedia Systems for the Internet - Velespedia:
+Developed for the Internet Multimedia Systems course, this project involved implementing a MediaWiki-based CMS to create a platform similar to Wikipedia, but focused on satirical and esoteric content.
+The system allows users to create, edit, and manage articles, with features like user authentication, role-based permissions, and multimedia integration.